manuel-dileo/durendal/README.md

 This repository is organized as follows:
 - The folder `src` contains the Python source file that defines the components of our framework.
 You can import this Python file into your projects to create your own model for your prediction task.
 - The folders `gdelt18`, `icews18`, `taobaoth`, and `steemitth` contain the code to reproduce the monorelational experiments and perform the data preprocessing steps for each dataset.
 The experiments are described in jupyter notebooks.
 The py files in these folders contain the code to obtain the datasets and the definition of the custom DURENDAL and baseline models to perform the specific future link prediction task.
-- The folder `repurposing` contains the code to reproduce the experiments on the effectiveness of the framework design.
-Experiments are described in the jupyter notebook while the Python file contains the ready-to-use repurposed architectures.
-- The folder `multirelational` contains the code to reproduce the experiments on multirelational future link predictions.
+- The folder `multirelational` contains the code to reproduce the experiments on multirelational future link predictions and the effectiveness of model design.
 Experiments can be executed using the terminal.
-Python files contain the ready-to-use multirelational architectures and the training and evaluation code.
+Python files contain the ready-to-use multirelational architectures, the training and evaluation code, and the repurposed heterogeneous GNNs to a temporal setting.

 ## Dataset
 We conducted the experimental evaluation of the framework over four temporal heterogeneous network datasets on future link prediction tasks.